-John Reilly has over 57 years of progressively responsible experience in the management, planning. design, and construction of large, complex, transportation and infrastructure programs, including airports, highways, rail and rapid transit systems, transit vehicles and systems procurements.
+John Reilly has nearly 60 years of progressively responsible experience in the management, planning. design, and construction of large, complex, transportation and infrastructure programs, including airports, highways, rail and rapid transit systems, transit vehicles and systems procurements.

 John consults in the following areas to owners, engineers, and contractors:

 - Management, organization and strategic planning for complex programs

 - Risk process review, risk workshops, risk identification and mitigation

 - Probabalistic risk-based cost estimating – WSDOT CEVP® process

 - Contracting and delivery methods for public infrastructure programs

 - Initiation and leadership of Strategic & Technical Advisory Boards

 - Program management oversight (PMO) and program advisory services